makersacademy/intro-to-python/000_START_HERE.md

 ## I have some feedback about the material

-[You can give us feedback
+We would receive it with gratitude.
+[You can give us feedback here.](https://airtable.com/shrDOnkLFDkRiOHmU?prefill_Repository=IntroToProgramming)
-here.](https://airtable.com/shrDOnkLFDkRiOHmU?prefill_Repository=IntroToProgramming)